-Remains the Ternate, which very literally 'touched' Tristan: it nearly wrecked.
+Remains the Ternate, which touched Tristan indeed: it nearly wrecked.
 The Ternate left Texel on 31 May 1681.
-In thick fog it scraped the rocks of Tristan, and sprang a small leak.
-Fortunately it could get away, and proceed to the Cape, where it arrived on 27 September.
-The Ternate continued its voyage to Batavia, but never sailed since.
+In thick fog it scraped the rocks of Tristan and sprang a small leak.
+Fortunately it was able to get away and proceed to the Cape, where it arrived on 27 September.
+The Ternate continued its voyage to Batavia, but never sailed again.

-Wace mentions another Dutch visit which we do not often see in Tristan literature.
+There was another Dutch visit which we do not often see in Tristan literature.
 In 1690 the French Huguenot François Leguat (after fleeing from France) sailed from Texel with the Hirondelle (in English sources named Swallow) to Rodriguez in the Indian Ocean.
 He saw Tristan, but a landing could not be made.
-Leguat became famous for his reports on now extinct birds on Rodriguez (e.g. the dodo-like solitaire).
+Leguat became famous for his reports on now extinct birds on Rodriguez (e.g. the Dodo-like Solitaire).